 There’s nothing quite like a chocolate chip cookie, except for two chocolate chip cookies sandwiched together with ice cream.
 These cookie ice cream sandwiches use a quick no-chill cookie dough recipe that produces soft cookies perfect for freezing.
 I strongly recommend using mini chocolate chips, and be sure to freeze the assembled sandwiches for at least 3 hours prior to serving.

 Have you ever heard of a Chipwich before?
 Growing up, they were my ice cream treat of choice: two soft chocolate chip cookies sandwiched with creamy vanilla ice cream and rolled in mini chocolate chips.
 I can’t find them as easily these days, plus I enjoy making my own frozen treats (3-ingredient strawberry banana popsicles anyone?!).
-So, on occasion, I’ll whip up a homemade version.
+So, on occasion, I’ll whip up a homemade version of this nostalgic dessert.

 Here’s Why You’ll Love These Cookie Ice Cream Sandwiches